Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 after 64 packets (even if the ACK period has not fully elapsed) the receiver sends a light ACK.
 A light ACK is a shorter ACK (SRT header  and one 32-bit field).
 It does not trigger an ACKACK.

-When a receiver encounters the situation where the next packet to be played was not successfully received from the sender, it will "skip" this packet (see {{too-late-packet-drop}}) and send a fake ACK.
-To the sender, this fake ACK is a real ACK, and so it just behaves as if the packet had been received.
-This facilitates the synchronization between SRT sender and receiver.
-The fact that a packet was skipped remains unknown by the sender.
-Skipped packets are recorded in the statistics on the SRT receiver.

 ### Packet Retransmission (NAKs) {#packet-naks}